Meditation for April 11th

 I will argue in circles,

-I will blame them for not knowing all the things they need to know.
+I will blame everything, knowing everything they need to know.

 There are so many consequences for not listening to my argument.